Elastic Graphs: Reduced and taut maps

 \begin{lemma} A marked weighted multi-curve $c \co C \to \Gamma$ on a marked graph~$\Gamma$, with weights that are positive and constant on the components of~$C$, is taut iff it is reduced. \end{lemma}

 \begin{proof} One direction is Lemma~\ref{lem:taut-reduced}.
-For the other direction, use the standard fact that, given a non-trivial free homotopy class of maps from $S^1$ to~$\Gamma$, a strictly reduced representative is unique up to reparametrization of the domain (which does not change~$n_c$).
+For the other direction, if $c$ is reduced and non-constant, perturb it to a locally injective map and use the standard fact that, given a non-trivial free homotopy class of maps from $S^1$ to~$\Gamma$, a locally injective representative is unique up to reparametrization of the domain (which does not change~$n_c$).
 The same is true for homotopy classes of maps from $I$ to~$\Gamma$ relative to the endpoints. \end{proof}

 \begin{definition} If $c \co W_1 \to W_2$ is a PL map between weight graphs, we say that $W_2$ \emph{carries} $(W_1,c)$ if $\WR(c) \le 1$.
 If $W_2$ carries $(W_1,c)$, then we say that a point~$y$ of~$W_2$ is \emph{saturated} if $n_c(y) = w(y)$.
 Similarly, a subset of a weighted graph is saturated if almost every point in it is saturated. \end{definition}